 Last but not least, Zotac’s GTX 1060 AMP Edition exhibits base clock speeds of 1556MHz and boost clock of 1771MHz along with the inveterate 6GB GDDR5 memory and its 192-bit memory bus.
 Its frames rates were pretty easy to digest at ultra-high settings in almost all major AAA titles (obviously the optimized ones) hence, it will breeze you through similar games like these at 1080p on high-ultra settings.
 Looking at its outputs, we have one DVI, one HDMI, and three DisplayPorts.
 Power wattage is standard 120W with a 6-pin power connector.

-It has a nice characteristic silverish gray and black shroud covering the 90 mm fan and the aluminum heat sink which spans the whole length of PCB (without a backplate).
+It has a nice characteristic silverish grey and a black shroud covering the 90 mm fan and the aluminium heat sink which spans the whole length of PCB (without a backplate).
 It’s dual 90 mm ZOTAC FREEZE fans also come with the 0dB fan curve feature. we recorded excellent acoustics and temperatures pegging at 77-degree C under max loads.
 Furthermore, its user-friendly software lets you overclock it easily.

 The only knock out of this card is the absence of a metal backplate.
 You can set the fan curves at 60% through FireStorm utility to keep it balanced.
 The temperature measures hovered around 75 to 77-degree C at overclocked (100% fan speed) settings.
 To conclude, when you take its bolstering performance at 1080p with its impressive acoustics, it is an absolute steal.